eaprelsky/infodynamics/book/12_revolutionary_education.md

 ## Assessment Revolution

-Information physics transforms not only how we teach but how we measure learning, moving from standardized testing to individualized circuit performance assessment.
+Information dynamics transforms not only how we teach but how we measure learning, moving from standardized testing to individualized circuit performance assessment.

 **Circuit-Based Assessment Systems:**